wowimnick/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-NOTE >> THIS PROJECT IS DEPRICATED AND NO LONGER WORKS.
+NOTE >> THIS PROJECT IS DEPRECATED AND NO LONGER WORKS.
 Twitter has blocked scrapers from functioning, which this application requires, Twitter now needs an account and user token to search.
+However, the project with simplified into a basic sentiment analysis web app.